 Advanced content in evolutionary history, the mechanisms of evolution, and how evolutionary theory forms the basis for all biology.
 In-depth examination of selected evolutionary topics utilizing discussions, primary literature, and student presentations.
 Cross-listed as BIO 440.
-Prerequisites: Graduate standing or consent of instructor.
+Prerequisite: Graduate standing or consent of instructor.
 Students who have credit for BIO 440 may not enroll in BIO 540.

 BIO 550 - Conservation Biology

 Advanced content on the preservation of biodiversity.
 In-depth examination of selected conservation issues utilizing case studies, field trips, discussions, primary literature, and student presentations.
 Cross-listed as BIO 450.
-Prerequisites: graduate standing or consent of instructor.
+Prerequisite: graduate standing or consent of instructor.
 Students who have credit for BIO 450 may not enroll in BIO 550.

 BIO 563 - Advanced Plant Ecology

 Physiological and growth responses of plants to environmental stresses, and consequences to the structure and function of communities and ecosystems.
 Cross-listed as BIO 463.
-Prerequisites: Graduate standing or consent of instructor.
+Prerequisite: Graduate standing or consent of instructor.
 Students who have credit for BIO 463 may not enroll in BIO 563.

 BIO 564 - Advanced Cell Biology

 Structural and functional organization of cells and their dynamic interactions with the environment.
 Methods and techniques of investigation.
 Cross-listed as BIO 464.
-Prerequisites: C or better in BIO 310, or consent of instructor.
+Prerequisite: C or better in BIO 310, or consent of instructor.
 Students who have credit for BIO 464 may not enroll in BIO 564.

 BIO 568 - Cellular and Molecular Immunology

 Interaction between foreign antigen, antigen presenting cells, B lymphocytes, and T lymphocytes to mount immune responses.
 Molecules responsible for immune interactions.
 Random generation of the diversity of the immune response, its associated problems, and natural solutions through selection and energy.
 Lab required.
 Cross-listed as BIO 468.
-Prerequisites: BIO 564 or equivalent, or consent of instructor.
+Prerequisite: BIO 564 or equivalent, or consent of instructor.
 Students who have credit for BIO 396 or BIO 468 may not enroll in BIO 568.